 enjoyed the sunset and the scenery

-From there we proceeded to the main street called Woking Street
+From there we proceeded to the main street called Walking Street,

 night market full of people, little pubs

-During the night, they flew to the rice candles lit by people to light
+During the night, people flew to the rice candles lit by people to light

 Louis Cartung’s holiday